-Step 1 - A one on one meeting with the preceptor and CCE will occur on the first available day following the confirmed report of an incidence/issue/complaint.
+Step 1: A one on one meeting with the preceptor and CEC will occur on the first available day following the confirmed report of an incidence/issue/complaint.

-Step 2 - Following a confirmed second reported incidence/issue/complaint, the CCE will conduct a meeting with the preceptor, program director, and preceptor's immediate supervisor to discuss the report and remediation plan will be implemented including an online preceptor training in-service.
+Step 2: Following a confirmed second reported incidence/issue/complaint, the CEC will conduct a meeting with the Preceptor, PD, and Preceptor's immediate supervisor to discuss the report and remediation plan will be implemented including an online preceptor training in-service.

-Step 3 - Following a confirmed third reported incidence/issue/complaint, the CCE will conduct a meeting with the preceptor, program director, and preceptor's immediate supervisor to discuss the report and to terminate affiliation with the preceptor.
+Step 3: Following a confirmed third reported incidence/issue/complaint, the CEC will conduct a meeting with the Preceptor, PD, and Preceptor's immediate supervisor to discuss the report and to terminate affiliation with the Preceptor.

-Disclaimer:

-At any time a preceptor has violated the athletic training code of conduct, including but not limited to sexual harassment, inappropriate touching, or bullying, the athletic training student will be immediately removed from the clinical site and the preceptor will be immediately dismissed from having affiliation with the WU MSAT Program.
+Disclaimer: At any time a Preceptor has violated the Athletic Training Code of Conduct, including but not limited to sexual harassment, inappropriate touching, or bullying, the ATS will be immediately removed from the clinical site and the Preceptor will be immediately dismissed from having affiliation with the MSAT Program.